coinkite/coinkite-tap-proto/docs/best-practices.md

 both the SATSCARD, where the path is always `m/0` and also the TAPSIGNER, where you may control the derivation path.

+3. Assume the PIN code (CVC) is all numeric and provide you users with a digits-only on-screen keyboard.

 ## SATSCARD

 1. Do not prompt for CVC (PIN code) unless you truly need it.
 For example, if you